fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 ## Dual Y-axis

 In some scenarios, you might have data with two measures of different units.
 For example - temperature in `degree Celsius` and energy in `kilowatt`.
-This is where a dual Y-Axis comes handy.
-You can opt to show both the measures on two different Y-Axis in the same canvas.
-A chart with dual Y-Axis is shown below:
+This is where a dual Y-axis comes handy.
+You can opt to show both the measures on two different Y-axis in the same canvas.
+A chart with dual Y-axis is shown below:

 {% embed_ftChart dual-y-axis-chart %}

-The chart above shows a dual y-axis chart created to compare energy consumed with the temperature for the year 2018.
+The chart above shows a dual Y-axis chart created to compare energy consumed with the temperature for the year 2018.

-To render a chart with dual y-axis refer to the code below:
+To render a chart with dual Y-axis refer to the code below:

 ```javascript
 {